Adkali/PowerJoker/README.md

 ![‏‏לכידה](https://user-images.githubusercontent.com/90532971/225855059-d39cf97f-0836-426c-9f29-c9efc12f3c2e.PNG)

 When the process finish, victim must run the genereted PowerShell code. when he does, wait to recieve a shell.
 Now Soon i will add more options of bypassing Defender because i know that there are more options/method of bypassing, but again - it can change in everyday. what works today, might not work tomorrow.

+# Updates
+Made the code results in giving the base64 as the payload and also generate a 'Privilege.ps1' file which can have inside it the base64 payload. just replace it inside the section where['BASE64_ENCODED_COMMAND_HERE'] with the base64 payload, and you can use the .ps1 instead using only the payload.